 These costs are for tuition and fees only for the program of study as listed in the CCC online catalog.
 It does not include the cost of foundations courses, retaking courses or taking courses in addition to those required for the degree.
 It does not include the cost of books, supplies, tools, computers or other items that may be required.

-Finish in 2 years by completing 15 credits a semester for 4 semesters
+Finish in 2 years by completing 4 semesters and 2 summer sessions

 The length of time to complete a program is based on a student taking only the courses required for the program as listed in our online catalog.
 It does not include the cost of foundations courses that may be required based on assessment scores, retaking courses or taking courses that are not required by your program of study.

 Your adviser will develop a plan of study to meet your personal needs.

 Check out Career Coach to learn about job openings, pay and careers.

 Associate Dean of Instruction – Health Sciences

 All students must meet the minimum requirements to enter the program:

 - College Application

 - High School, Home School or GED Transcript